Learn how to make a hot air balloon paper lantern in minutes with this easy and fun tutorial.

-Remember when I shared a photo of these DIY Paper Lantern Hot Air Balloons that I created with you?
-I originally created this tutorial for Darice’s blog as a member of their design team, but today I’m sharing the tutorial here on my blog too!
+I originally created this tutorial for Darice’s blog as a member of their design team, and now I’m sharing the tutorial here on my own blog too.

 - Paper lanterns (any size and colors will work)